Quamatoc/Genesis/README.md

 # Genesis
-Answering the question of how life came to be, cooperativly
+Answering the question of how life came to be, cooperativly.

 I am as of now a student of computer science.
+A few years back I had the idea simulate